paperplane110/tykit/README.md

  * @Author: TianyuYuan
  * @Date: 2021-04-02 15:42:10
  * @LastEditors: TianyuYuan
- * @LastEditTime: 2021-04-07 00:16:11
+ * @LastEditTime: 2021-04-08 15:38:43
 -->
 # tykit (Tell You kit) ![version](https://img.shields.io/badge/tykit-v0.0.8-blue.svg) ![rich](https://img.shields.io/badge/Powered-Rich-brightgreen.svg)

 ![Alt Text](./image/Kapture%202021-04-02%20at%2017.18.06.gif)

 ## 📜 Description
-'tykit--Tell You kit', pronounced like 'ticket', is a toolkit to monitor your scripts' status easily, which haves rich and pretty output for progress bar and console logs.
+'tykit--Tell You kit', pronounced like 'ticket', is a toolkit to monitor your scripts' status easily, which has rich and pretty output for progress bar and console logs.
 The tykit may support more decent output in the future

 ## ⚙️ Install